kanchan0/ChatRoom_MongoDb_Socket.io/README.md

 #####
 ## :heart: Star :heart: the repo to support the project or :smile:[Follow Me](https://github.com/kanchan0).Thanks

+### Features
+#### 1. Chatroom,where all your chat are stored and you can see it everytime you connect.
+#### 2. If a client is typing every on sees "`user` is typing ..",similar to whatsapp.
+#### 3. If you wish you can clear all chat too.This is not a good practice because anyone can delete the chat from database but         this is just a added functionality.
+#### 4.more are comming soon.

 ### First download or clone the project.Then
 ### To install the all packages run the below command: